ozshm/cyberPro/README.md

     - Change password.
     - Forgot Password for existing user.
     - Clients
-* Complexity settings and requirements of the login passwords are be managed by a configuration file.
+* Complexity settings and requirements of the login passwords are managed by a configuration file.
 * In case the user had forgotten the login password, a resetting email will be sent.
 * SQL Injection (SQLi) and XSS techniques are used.

 ## How to run the project
-- This project was created using the Pyphon Django framework.
+- This project was created using the Python Django framework.
 - Make sure to create a python virtual environment.

 1. Clone this repository to your local computer